 Maternal deaths are those for which the certifying physician has designated a maternal condition as the underlying cause of death.
-Maternal conditions are those assigned to Complications of pregnancy, childbirth, and the puerperium (ICD-9 Nos.
+Maternal conditions are those assigned to Complications of pregnancy, childbirth, and the puerpenum (ICD-9 Nos.
 630-676).
-In contrast to previous revisions that did not define maternal death, under the Ninth Revision, WHO has defined a maternal death as follows:
+In the Ninth Revision, WHO for the first time defined a maternal death as follows:

-A maternal death is defined as the death of a woman while pregnant or within 42 days of termination of pregnancy, irrespective of the duration and the site of the pregnancy, from any cause related to or aggravated by the pregnancy or its management but not from accidental or incidental causes.11
+A naternal death is defined as the death of a woman while pregnant or within 42 days of termination of pregnancy, irrespective of the duration and the site of the pregnancy, from any cause related to or aggravated by the pregnancy or its management but not from accidental or incidental causes.

 Under the Eighth Revision, maternal deaths were assigned to category title "Complications of pregnancy, childbirth, and the puerperium" (ICDA-8 Nos.
-630-678) While WHO did not define maternal mortality, there was a classification rule that limited a maternal death to a death within a year after termination of pregnancy from any "maternal cause," that is, any cause within the range of ICDA-8 Nos.
+630-678).
+Although WHO did not define maternal mortality, there was an NCHS classification rule that limited a maternal death to a death within a year after termination of pregnancy from any "maternal cause," that is, any cause within the range of ICDA-8 Nos.
 630-678.
 This rule applied only if a duration of time for the condition was given.
-If no duration was specified and the underlying cause of death was a maternal condition, the duration was assumed to be within a year and the death was coded by NCHS as a maternal death.
-The change from an under-1-year limitation on duration used in the Eighth Revision to an under-42-days limitation is not expected to have much effect on the comparability of maternal mortality statistics.

-However, comparability is affected by a number of changes under the Ninth Revision, including the expansion of causes considered as maternal.
-Under the Ninth Revision, Indirect obstetric causes (ICD-9 Nos.
-647-648) are included.
-These causes include infective and parasitic conditions and other current conditions in the mother that are classifiable elsewhere but which complicate pregnancy, childbirth, and the puerperium, such as syphillis, tuberculosis, diabetes mellitus, drug dependence, and congenital cardiovascular disorders.
+If no duration was specified and the underlying cause of death was a maternal condition. then the duration was assumed to be within a year and the death was coded by NCHS as a maternal death.
+The change from an under-1-year limitation on duration used in the Eighth Revision to an under-42-days limitation used in the Ninth Revision is not expected to have much effect on the comparability of maternal mortality statistics.
+However, comparability is affected by the following classification change.
+Under the Ninth Revision, maternal causes have been expanded to include Indirect obstetric causes (ICD-9 Nos.
+647-646).
+These causes include Infective and parasitic conditions and other current conditions in the mother that are classifiable elsewhere but which complicate pregnancy, childbirth, and the puerperium, such as Syphilis.
+Tuberculosis, Diabetes mellitus, Drug dependence, and Congenital cardiovascular disorders.